jaimesk8/betlive/README.md

 # betlive

 this is a node.js application based on a web scrapper with puppeteer.
-The goal is to comapre data from sports sites.
+The goal is to compare data from sports sites.